cloud-elements/devportal/docs/elements/sagecrm/events.md

     | Latest UI | Earlier UI  |
     | :------------- | :------------- |
     | Select the resources to poll. </br>Optionally, click the pencil icon to further configure polling.</br>![Configure Polling](../img/configure-polling2.gif) | Edit the JSON to add or remove resources and optionally change the Event Poller Resources Configuration . </br>![Configure Polling](../img/configure-polling.png) |

+    {% include note.html content="If the time zones that you set up in Sage CRM are not UTC+00:00, make sure that you update the time zones in the poller configuration to match.  " %}

 7. Click __Create Instance__ (latest UI) or __Next__ (earlier UI).
 8. Optionally add tags in the earlier UI: